salute-developers/plasma/packages/plasma-web/api/plasma-web.api.md

 import { MaxLinesProps } from '@salutejs/plasma-core';
 import { mediaQuery } from '@salutejs/plasma-hope';
 import { MediaQueryFunction } from '@salutejs/plasma-hope';
-import { MergedDropdownNode } from '@salutejs/plasma-new-hope/types/components/Select/ui/Inner/ui/Item/Item.types';
+import type { MergedSelectProps } from '@salutejs/plasma-new-hope';
 import { Modal } from '@salutejs/plasma-hope';
 import { modalClasses as modalBaseClasses } from '@salutejs/plasma-new-hope/styled-components';
 import { ModalProps as ModalBaseProps } from '@salutejs/plasma-new-hope/styled-components';